darielrll/bacal/src/main/java/drll/problems/hackerRank/triangleNumbers/TriangleNumbers.md

 For an odd row the even number will be always in position 2, for even rows the position of the even number will be in position 3 or 4.
-    3: - if sumatory of naturals number from 0 to (row - 1) is even
+    3: - if summary of naturals number from 0 to (row - 1) is even
     4: - otherwise